World Plants Logo

 Ethnobotanical Uses (Disclaimer)

 There were many uses for the Eucalyptus both in the past and today.
 In the past, they were used most often in building shelters.
 The wood of a Eucalyptus is very strong, durable, and fast-growing, which is why the Indigenous people used them as shelter during the winter.
 Indigenous people also used the wood to build canoes, which they used for transportation.
 In terms of its current use, Eucalyptus wood is used for furniture, tables, and decks.
 Because of the distinct pattern of the bark and its colour, the wood is an appealing choice for flooring and furniture.
-The wood is also a good source for fuel, and is useful in the production of charcoal, and is also used for firewood.
+The wood is also a good source for fuel, is useful in the production of charcoal, and is also used for firewood.
 The leaves of the Eucalyptus are used in medicines, and the essential oils in the leaves are helpful in fighting off colds.

 goToTop